-Figures 5 and 6 display the sensitivity of the model to another six parameters.
-The $Q{10}$ for stem respiration, q10s, is one of the parameters the model is not sensitive to for all fluxes for both IOPs, as none of the cumulative frequency curves in Fig. 5a and b deviates much from the diagonal line representing the uniform distribution.
-As stem respiration contributes little to total respiration, it is not surprising that parameters for stem respiration are not among the influential model parameters.
-The cumulative frequency curves of the other two parameters displayed in Fig. 5, the quantum efficiency, ige (c and d), and the basal respiration rate for soil microbes, r0m (e and f), deviate from the diagonal for one or all fluxes.
-The parameter iqe, a parameter utilized in the plant physiology sub-modules, appears as an influential parameter for all three fluxes.
-For the sensible and latent heat fluxes, the cumulative frequency curve has a similar shape with a larger slope for lower values and a smaller slope for high ige values.
-The shape for the NEE curve is the opposite, with smaller gradients for low ige values.
-The NEE is strongly sensitive to the value of the microbe basal respiration rate r0m with a steeper slope of the curve at lower basal respiration rates and a lesser slope for values in the upper range of the basal respiration rates, indicating optimal parameter values within the lower third of the parameter range.
-For r0m and iqe for IOP-1, the curve for the combined likelihood measure follows the NEE curve closely, whereas the combined likelihood measure is not sensitive to iqe for IOP-2, probably due to the opposing cumulative frequency curves for the NEE and the other two fluxes.
+little to total respiration, it is not surprising that parameters for stem respiration are not among the influential model parameters.
+In contrast, the quantum efficiency, iqe, a parameter utilized in the plant physiology sub-modules, appears as an influential parameter for all three fluxes (Fig. 5c and d).
+For the sensible and latent heat fluxes, the cumulative frequency curve has a similar shape with a larger slope for lower values and a smaller slope for high ige values, whereas the shape for the NEE curve is the opposite, with smaller gradients for low iqe values.
+The NEE is strongly sensitive to the value of the basal respiration rate for soil microbes, r0m, with optimal parameter values within the lower third of the parameter range (Fig. 5e and f).
+For r0m and iqe for IOP-1, the curve for the combined likelihood measure follows the NEE curve closely, whereas the combined likelihood measure is not sensitive to iqe for IOP-2, which is probably due to the opposing cumulative frequency curves for the NEE and the other two fluxes.